kettil/mongoose-management/README.md

 ## Building

-Compile the library from TypeScript to JavaScript.
+Compile the application from TypeScript to JavaScript.

-**The following command is available:**
+The following command is available:

 - `npm run build`

-  Builds the library
+  Builds the application

 ## Tests